A viral video implied a man was illegally moving ballots. It was a photographer and his equipment.

 Misinformation has been a key strategy for the Trump campaign in recent days as it promotes conspiracy theories meant to show that Democrats are rigging the vote.
 One of Trump’s sons, Eric Trump, promoted a far-right QAnon conspiracy theory that someone was burning ballots cast for his father, while White House press secretary Kayleigh McEnany claimed that Trump had won Pennsylvania when no result had been determined.

 Twitter has added warning labels to several tweets sent from the president’s account or the official campaign account.

-Spokespeople for the company did not immediately respond Thursday to a question about whether they would take action regarding the debunked Texas Scorecard video.
+On Thursday evening, a spokesperson for Twitter said a tweet from Texas Scorecard’s account with the debunked video violates its policy against using the platform to try to manipulate an election.
+A label added to the tweet reads “Learn about US 2020 election security efforts” and links to other tweets about the video, including many explaining that the conspiracy theory is false.

 At the TCF Center on Wednesday, a group of Republicans who wanted to be election “challengers” criticized how the vote-counting was unfolding and demanded to be let inside.
 Michigan law allows challengers, people who watch ballot-counting on behalf of a political party or candidate.